 The coding style is enforced using isort and black.
 Moreover, we use Google Style docstrings, which might be best learned by example.
 The documentation, including the docstrings, are written using reStructuredText, with examples in the following cheatsheet.
-To ensure the integrity of the code, we also try to provide many test functions, which are typically contained in separate modules in sub-packages called tests.
-These tests can be ran using scripts in the tests subfolder in the root folder.
+To ensure the integrity of the code, we also try to provide many test functions, contained in the separate sub-folder tests.
+These tests can be ran using scripts in the scripts subfolder in the root folder.
 This folder also contain a script tests\types.sh, which uses mypy to check the consistency of the python type annotations.
 We use these type annotations for additional documentation and they have also already been useful for finding some bugs.